Beating the Homesick Blues

-- Invlove your child in plans about being away—being part of the decisions gives them some control over the situation that makes homesickness less likely.
+- Involve your child in plans about being away—Being part of the decisions gives children some control over the situation and makes homesickness less likely.

-- Talk with your child—Let your child know what to expect and let them express their concerns.
-You may be able to talk through many situations that they will encounter and how they might be dealt with.
+- Talk with your child—Let your child know what to expect and let them express concerns.
+You may be able to talk through many situations that your child will encounter and how they might be dealt with.

 - Pack some familiar items—Have your child bring some favorite items, such as a pillow or a favorite pair of pajamas.

 - Keep busy—Activities can help create distraction, especially if they're fun.

 - Keep communication lines open—Set a time to make contact, but be careful about how much time is spent on a phone call or text messaging.
 It's important to allow separation so your child can adjust to new surroundings.

-- Plan ahead—If an extended summer camp stay is coming up, talk with a camp counselor about their plans for handling children who are homesick.
-Keep in mind the goal is to have your child stay at camp.
+- Plan ahead—If an extended summer camp stay is coming up, talk with a camp counselor about plans for handling children who are homesick.
+Keep in mind that the goal is to have your child stay at camp.

-- Buddy up—Send your child head off to summer camp with a best friend, sibling or cousin.
+- Buddy up—Send your child off to summer camp with a best friend, sibling, or cousin.